Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    E.g., `/r/IAmA/comments/erd8si/i_was_born_with_two_y_chromosomes_ama/`"
    "stickied","boolean","Whether the post is a 'stickied' post in the subreddit."
    "url","string","If a text post, it is the url of the submission.
 If a link post, it is the url of the link.
-If `url_overridden_by_dest` field exists, this will be the same value as it.
+If the `url_overridden_by_dest` field exists, this will be the same value as it.

    Also see `permalink`, which is the same as this field but the path only."
    "subreddit_subscribers","integer","The number of subscribers in the subreddit."